The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 Pros

-• 200+ modules, fully open source
+- 200+ modules, fully open source

-• Web-based UI, no CLI required
+- Web-based interface, no CLI required

-• Strong domain and infrastructure scanning
+- Strong domain and infrastructure scanning

 Cons

-• Setup requires technical knowledge
+- Setup requires technical knowledge

-• Can be slow with all modules enabled
+- Can be slow with all modules enabled

-• Less effective for person-focused investigations
+- Less effective for people-focused investigations

 4 Shodan

 Shodan indexes every internet-connected device it can find, from servers and webcams to industrial control systems.
 It's not a people-search tool.
 It's the search engine for the Internet of Things.
 Security researchers use it to find exposed databases, open ports, and vulnerable infrastructure.
-Shodan scans over 1,500 ports across the entire IPv4 address space weekly.
+Shodan scans 1,500+ ports across the entire IPv4 address space weekly.

 Pros

-• Unmatched infrastructure reconnaissance
+- Unmatched infrastructure reconnaissance

-• API access for automation
+- API access for automation

-• Real-time monitoring and alerts
+- Real-time monitoring and alerts

 Cons

-• No person or social media searches
+- No people or social media searches

-• Can expose sensitive infrastructure if misused
+- Can expose sensitive infrastructure if misused

 5 theHarvester